 In reviewing the items disclosed in the MD&A filing, the analyst should assess their potential impact on the insurer’s financial condition and prospective solvency by placing and discussing risk information within the appropriate branded risk classification.

 Audited Financial Report

+Assess the insurer’s compliance with Audited Financial Report requirements and identify any legal risks noted in the report.

+Risks identified in the Audited Financial Report may include:

+Audited Financial Opinion other than unmodified

+E.g., Going Concern

+Material differences or material audit adjustments

+E.g., material differences to the filed Annual Financial Statement and/or resulted in material audit adjustments that will be made to the current or next financial filing

+Material internal control weakness, and the impact of a corrective action plan

+Potential impact of items in the report on the insurer’s financial condition and prospective solvency

+Consider placing and discussing specific risk information within the appropriate branded risk classification.

-Procedure #13 directs the analyst to assess the insurer’s compliance with Audited Financial Report requirements and to identify any legal risks noted in the report.
-To assist the analyst in conducting the review, an optional Audited Financial Report review workpaper is included in the Handbook at III.B.2.b.
+To assist the analyst in conducting the review, an optional Audited Financial Report review workpaper is included in the Handbook and available to download from iSite+.
 This workpaper highlights both compliance and assessment considerations, as discussed below:

-Audited financial report compliance – The financial statements are required to be prepared in conformity with statutory accounting practices prescribed or otherwise permitted by the domiciliary state insurance department.
+Audited Financial Report Compliance – The financial statements are required to be prepared in conformity with statutory accounting practices prescribed or otherwise permitted by the domiciliary state insurance department.
 In addition, the financial statements should be prepared on a stand-alone basis, unless the insurer has made written application to the domiciliary commissioner to file audited consolidated or combined financial statements if the insurer is a part of a group of insurance companies that utilizes a pooling or 100% reinsurance agreement.

+Procedure

 If the insurer is filing financial statements on a consolidated or combined basis, the analyst should determine whether the domiciliary commissioner approved the insurer’s application to file on a consolidated or combined basis, and whether a consolidating or combining worksheet has been included with the financial statements.
 This worksheet should show amounts for each insurer separately, including explanations for consolidating and eliminating entries, and reconciliations for any differences between the amounts shown for an individual insurer and the amounts per the insurer’s Annual Financial Statement.

-Audited financial report detailed assessment – In addition to reviewing for compliance, the analyst should review information provided in the financial statements to assist in risk identification and detailed assessment.
+Audited Financial Report Detailed Assessment – In addition to reviewing for compliance, the analyst should review information provided in the financial statements to assist in risk identification and detailed assessment.
 One key step in this area is to determine the type of audit opinion that was issued by the independent certified public accountant (CPA).
 The opinion may be an unmodified or a modified opinion; however, there are three types of modified opinions: qualified, adverse and disclaimer of opinion.

 Unmodified Opinion – The auditor should express an unmodified opinion when the auditor concludes that the financial statements are presented fairly, in all material respects, in accordance with the applicable financial reporting framework.